peterjc/galaxy_blast/README.rst

 Installation
 ============

-The individual Galaxy tools (under the ``tools/`` folder as descibed above) must be installed into a Galaxy instance for use.
+The individual Galaxy tools (under the ``tools/`` folder as described above) must be installed into a Galaxy instance for use.
 In general the easiest and recommended way to do this is via the Galaxy Tool Shed which should handle the dependencies for you.
 However, manual installation is possible as described in the README file of each tool.

-Binary dependencies like NCBI BLAST+ have been packaged for the Galaxy ToolShed (links given above), and installing via the Tool Shed allow multiple versions to be available under Galaxy's control for full reproducibility.
+Binary dependencies like NCBI BLAST+ have been packaged for the Galaxy Tool Shed (links given above), and installing via the Tool Shed allow multiple versions to be available under Galaxy's control for full reproducibility.
 If you opt to install the NCBI BLAST+ simply on the system ``$PATH`` outside of Galaxy's control, you are giving up full